Animal Care

 How we use antibiotics in the animals we raise

-We are among North America’s largest producers of Raised Without Antibiotics pork, and Canada’s largest producer of Raised Without Antibiotics chicken.
+We are Canada’s largest producer of Raised Without Antibiotics chicken.

 The animals in our Raised Without Antibiotics program never receive antibiotics for any purpose.
 If an animal becomes sick, our veterinarians may determine antibiotic treatment is the most humane option.
 When this occurs, the animals don’t enter our Raised Without Antibiotics product channel.